isaacnmm/pestpolicy-hugo2XX/content/posts/flea-eggs-vs-dandruff/index.md

 - Theeggs are usually sticky and hardto remove.

-- The[eggs of fleas are oval](https://pestpolicy.com/what-do-flea-eggs-look-like/)and have a round end. - If you notice adult fleas or small black specks in your pet's fur, this is a sure indication that there is a flea infestation. - Your cat may have small red marks on herskin from flea bites.
+- The[eggs of fleas are oval](https://pestpolicy.com/what-do-flea-eggs-look-like/)andhave a round end. - If you notice adult fleas or small black specks in your pet's fur, this is a sure indication that there is a flea infestation. - Your cat may have small red marks on herskin from flea bites.
 Related: Can Fleas Live in Carpets?

 If your pet is suffering from fleas, you will certainly want to tackle the problem, and there are a few easy ways to do this.